dylanmckay/llvm/docs/index.rst

 :doc:`AMDGPUUsage`
    This document describes using the AMDGPU backend to compile GPU kernels.

+:doc:`AVRTarget`
+   This document contains pieces of information an AVR compiler developer may want to know.

 :doc:`StackMaps`
   LLVM support for mapping instruction addresses to the location of